AlvarBer/Persimmon/docs/chapter0.md

 -----------
 Persimmon is a visual programming interface for sklearn.

-This projects touches on a variety of CS topics, such as User Experience (Main topic as the project is driven by the users feedback and engagement with the project), Software Engineering (We have to interact with already built software, using interfaces and organizing code through object-oriented techniques),
+This projects involves a variety of CS topics, such as User Experience (Main topic as the project is driven by the users feedback and engagement with the project), Software Engineering (We have to interact with already built software, using interfaces and organizing code through object-oriented techniques),